cemvarol/Upload-N-Create/README.md

 ### This will upload vhd and create a vm out of that vhd

-## Exercise 1: to create the environment
+## Exercise 1: Create the environment

 1. Open [**Cloud Shell**](https://shell.azure.com) pane by selecting on the toolbar icon directly to the right of the search textbox.